 Go big or go home when you construct a salad bar salad.
 This is your chance to eat it all without worrying about peeling, dicing or cleaning up the kitchen.

-Beet and Goat Cheese Salads were our gateway to eating beets, a food that was typically pickled to death during our childhoods.
+Beet and Goat Cheese Salads were our gateway to eating beets, a food that was typically overly pickled during our childhoods.
 Little did we know that we’d later enjoy roasting beets at home and would voluntarily choose to eat them in soup.

 But, as we discovered during our travels, Beet Salads don’t require goat cheese to taste good.
 This is especially the case in countries like Russia and Turkey where the root vegetable is extremely popular but goat cheese not so much.